 We are heading into apple season when you suddenly notice that there are apple trees everywhere.
 I personally already have them coming out of my ears and it’s not even autumn yet!
 Obviously, there are only so many apples a person can eat, so processing them is the way to use them up.

 One of my favourites and easiest ways to use up excess apples is making your own ACV: apple cider vinegar.
-I wrote this post at the start of the year and have since revised how I make my ACV, so here is the new and improved way!

 You’ve all heard of the benefits of apple cider vinegar right?
 All the probiotics and enzymes in there help balance your blood sugar, increase weight loss, reduces blood pressure…